8 must-see monasteries in Armenia

 Noravank

-Noravank Monastery is a masterpiece of medieval Armenian architecture surrounded by reddish rocks of the stunning gorge in Vayots Dzor province.
+Noravank Monastery is a masterpiece of medieval Armenian architecture amidst reddish rocks of the stunning gorge in Vayots Dzor province.
 The jewel of the monasterial complex is the Surb Astvatsatsin church by a talented architect, sculptor, and miniaturist Momik.
 The monastery differs by its unique ornaments and khachkars by Momik dating back to the 14th century.
 Noravank is also famous for the depiction of “God the Father” in Surb Karapet Church.
 The stunning landscapes make a visit to Noravank a pilgrimage for those who want to uncover Armenia’s spiritual past and enjoy picturesque mountain views.

 Tatev